 Segmentation is Indicative’s most popular customer analytics tool.
 It offers a simplified query builder to generate fast, meaningful results and create informative visualizations.
 Ask, answer, and act on the most important questions about your customers and their behaviors.

-- Exploring general patterns of events and properties over time
+- Explore general patterns of events and user interactions

 Begin an Analysis

 To begin analysis, select an event and drop it into the chart or query builder to create a query row.
 Next, begin to filter or break out the analysis using "Where" clauses and/or "By" clauses.
 A Segmentation query may consist of a single query row, or it may contain many query rows that can be compared against each other.
 To add in another event, simply drag in the event from the Data Panel into a new row.